 The most important thing is for you to feel comfortable and happy with yourself and your photos.

 This brief guide will go over a few basic tips that will help give you a good starting point for choosing your attire.
-Take from it the things that will benefit you and your shoot, and throw out the rest.
+You can also check out my inspiration pins on Pinterest for more ideas. https://pin.it/1xtG1aO

-Texture - Textured clothing is an easy way to add visual interest and soul into your photos.
-Fabrics such as cable knit, wool, herringbone, lace, faux fur, tweed and chambray are all great at adding some jazz, spice and life into your images.
+Textured clothing is an easy way to add visual interest and soul to your photos.
+Fabrics such as cable knit, wool, herringbone, lace, faux fur, tweed, and chambray are all great at adding some spice and life into your images.

-Accessories - Add a finishing touch to your outfit and a pop of life into your photos.
-Not everything in your attire needs to be so vanilla.
-Fedora hats, bowties, suspenders, flower headbands, chunky scarves, beautiful flowing dresses and skirts—these create visual interest and movement in your photos, and really help the images stand apart. --Incorporating a pair of fun shoes that match the rest of your outfit is a great and simple way to bring some character and personality into the shot.
-Even the smallest details really make the outfit feel complete: a dazzling pair of earrings, eye-catching necklace, gorgeous bracelet/cuff, fancy watch or a chic belt.
+Add a finishing touch to your outfit- Hats, bowties, suspenders, shawls, headbands, beautiful flowing dresses, and skirts—these create visual interest and movement in your photos and really help the images stand apart. -Incorporating a pair of fun shoes that match the rest of your outfit is a great and simple way to bring some character and personality into the shot.
+Even the smallest details really make the outfit feel complete: a dazzling pair of earrings, necklace, gorgeous bracelet/cuff, fancy watch, or a chic belt.
 Be sure that the accessories you choose don’t compete with one another.
 Keep your look fun, but tame.

-Comfort - Be prepared to move.
+Be prepared to move.
 I recommend having clothing that is not too tight or short.
-We will be moving, sitting and bending at times and want to make sure your able to do so with comfort.
-It is super okay to dress up, but try not to dress up as someone you are typically not.
-If you normally wear jeans and a shirt, just enhance that look by adding layers or a hat.
+We will be moving, sitting, and bending at times and want to make sure you are able to do so with comfort.
 I would rather see you being loose, having fun & displaying a ton of emotion in your images, as opposed to standing stiffly in uncomfortable clothes.
-Also keep the weather in mind.
-Dress appropriately to the temperatures.